Best LLM for Local Deployment (2026)

 Deployment tooling

 Ollama is the easiest local deployment option for most teams.
 It handles model downloads, quantisation, and serving with a simple CLI.
-All four models above are available in the Ollama library.
+The Phi-4, Mistral Small 4, and Llama 4 Scout models above are practical Ollama targets; DeepSeek V4 Pro is not — it needs cluster-grade serving infrastructure.

-vLLM is the standard for production-grade local inference.
-It supports continuous batching and achieves significantly higher throughput than Ollama for multi-user or API-serving deployments.
+vLLM and SGLang are the standard for production-grade local inference, including DeepSeek V4's day-0 supported deployment path.
+They support continuous batching and achieve significantly higher throughput than Ollama for multi-user or API-serving deployments.

 LM Studio provides a desktop GUI for non-technical users who need to run models locally without CLI experience.